Query-Interface/sapio-scp-workshop/exercises/exercise-02.md

 ## Step 2: Adding the services
 - Create a service instance of Feature-Flag with plan lite by executiing the following command: `cf create-service feature-flags lite feature-flags-instance`
 - Bind the service to the REST application using the following command: `cf bind-service sapio-scp-<username> feature-flags-instance`
-- Restage the application so as to take new settings into account
+- Restage the application to take new settings into account
+- Run the command `cf env sapio-scp-<username>` to check the result of the previous steps

 ## Step 3: Update the applications
 - TODO

 ## Step 4: Create a new flag
-- Navigate to the feature flag dashboard on the SAP Cloud Platform following this link: [ https://feature-flags-dashboard.cfapps.eu10.hana.ondemand.com/manageinstances/<instance-id>](https://feature-flags-dashboard.cfapps.eu10.hana.ondemand.com/manageinstances/<instance-id>)
-    - Could also be accessed through the cockpit (Service Instances > Actions > Open Dashboard icon)
+- Navigate to the feature flag dashboard, for this go to the [SCP Cockpit](https://cockpit.hanatrial.ondemand.com/#/home/welcome).
+Then Navigate to your space and click on the rest application (`sapio-scp-<username>`).
+Go to `Service Bindings` and in the `Actions` section, click on the `Open Dashboard` icon
 - Click on new Flag
 - Fill in the fields and ensure the state is set to `OFF`
 - Test the service response by calling the following URI: `https://sapio-scp-<username>.cfapps.eu10.hana.ondemand.com/api/ff/test`